trixi-framework/TrixiParticles.jl/docs/src/systems/boundary.md

 Pages = [joinpath("schemes", "boundary", "open_boundary", "dynamical_pressure.jl")]
 ```

-Unlike the [method of characteristics](@ref method_of_characteristics) or the [mirroring](@ref mirroring) method, which compute the physical properties of buffer particles within the [`BoundaryZone`](@ref BoundaryZone) based on information from the fluid domain, this model directly solves the momentum equation for the buffer particles.
+Unlike the [method of characteristics](@ref method_of_characteristics) or the [mirroring](@ref mirroring) method,
+which compute the physical properties of buffer particles within the [`BoundaryZone`](@ref)
+based on information from the fluid domain, this model directly solves the momentum equation for the buffer particles.

-A key challenge arises from the truncated support domain at the free surface within the [`BoundaryZone`](@ref BoundaryZone).
+A key challenge arises from the truncated support close to the free surface within the [`BoundaryZone`](@ref).
 This truncation leads to inaccurate evaluation of the pressure gradient.
-To address this issue, [Zhang et al. (2025)](@cite Zhang2025) introduce an additional term (second term in eq.
+To address this issue, [Zhang et al. (2025)](@cite Zhang2025) introduce an additional term
+(second term in eq.
 (13) in [Zhang2025](@cite)) in the momentum equation:
 ```math
 + 2 p_b \sum_j \left( \frac{m_j}{\rho_i \rho_j} \right) \nabla W_{ij},
 ```
 where ``p_b`` is the prescribed dynamical boundary pressure.
-Note the positive sign, which compensates for the missing contribution due to the truncated support domain
+Note the positive sign, which compensates for the missing contribution due to the truncated support domain.
 This term vanishes for particles with full kernel support.
-Thus, it can be applied to all particles within the [`BoundaryZone`](@ref BoundaryZone) without the need to specifically identify those near the free surface.
+Thus, it can be applied to all particles within the [`BoundaryZone`](@ref BoundaryZone)
+without the need to specifically identify those near the free surface.

-To further handle incomplete kernel support, for example in the viscous term of the momentum equation, the updated velocity of particles within the [`BoundaryZone`](@ref BoundaryZone) is aligned perpendicular to the flow direction inside the [`BoundaryZone`](@ref BoundaryZone).
+To further handle incomplete kernel support, for example in the viscous term of the momentum equation,
+the updated velocity of particles within the [`BoundaryZone`](@ref) is projected onto the face normal,
+so that only the component in flow direction is kept.